-Thinking about applying for scholarships can seem like an overwhelming prospect, and students have many excuses for not applying.
+applying for scholarships can like Thinking about seem an overwhelming prospect, and students have many excuses for not applying.
 There are so many scholarships available for college that knowing where to start is the first obstacle to the process.
 Remember, scholarships are the gift of money for college.
 A gift does not have to be paid back like a loan does.